-Five District Councils: Ashburton, Selwyn, Waimakariri, Hurunui and Christchurch City Council got together and decided they needed to close down 52 old-style rubbish dumps.
-They needed to build a better landfill for their 500,000 residents.
+Five District Councils: Ashburton, Selwyn, Waimakariri, Hurunui and Christchurch City Council got together and decided they needed to close down 52 unsafe old-style rubbish dumps.
+They needed to build a modern safe landfill for their 500,000 residents.
 They chose Kate Valley, 70 kilometres north of Christchurch.
+The total site is 1,000 hectares, of which 37 hectares will be used as a landfill.
+All features of the design and operation of the new landfill meet international best standards.
 The Kate Valley Landfill was opened on the ninth of June 2005.

 Leachate collects on the liner.
 It then flows downhill and is pumped into storage tanks for treatment.

-Surface water that runs off the landfill site (not leachate) flows into a separate system and is collected in a pond.
-This water is carefully monitored for quality and used for dust control.
+Surface water that runs off the landfill site (not leachate) flows into a separate system and is collected in a pond 1km downstream of the landfill.
+This water is carefully monitored for quality at different locations and used for dust control.

 (Extensive) monitoring and testing